-- low demand by stimulating new demand - high demand by prioritising access for particular types of applicant, for example in communities where local people have problems accessing housing - a lack of essential workers or where specific skills are in short supply
+- low demand by stimulating new demand or regeneration of an area, or - high demand by prioritising access for particular categories of housing need, for example in communities where local people have problems accessing suitable housing to allow them to remain in the community, or - a lack of essential workers or where specific skills are in short supply, or - where there is other evidence to support an alternative approach, and where monitoring information shows a divergence from intended policy outcomes.

-As part of the development process, the partners will consult with the local community and will ensure that all our external partners (such as Argyll and Bute Council's Planning, Housing and Regulatory Services) have been consulted and are fully involved in the development and operation of the LLI.
-LLIs will be compliant with all the relevant legislation and will be published in the same way as this policy and will include:
+As part of the development process, the partners will consult with the local community through a representative community organisation, partners of Home Argyll, and external partners (such as Argyll and Bute Council's Planning, Housing and Regulatory Services) LLIs will be compliant with all the relevant legislation and will be published in the same way as this policy and will include:

-- An explanation of why the LLI is needed and the evidence that has been used to inform the decision to introduce an LLI - Clear and specific aims and objectives - The time period for which the LLI is expected to remain in place - An effective monitoring framework to make sure the aim of the LLI is being met and there are no unforeseen consequences.
+- An explanation of why the LLI is needed and the monitoring data, community needs assessment or other evidence that has been used to inform the decision to introduce an LLI. - · Clear and specific aims and objectives. - The time period for which the LLI is expected to remain in place. - An effective monitoring framework to make sure the aim of the LLI is being met and there are no unforeseen consequences.
 This will include criteria that will be used for deciding whether to curtail or extend the time period for which the LLI will run.
 The LLI will be reviewed regularly to ensure it is still required.